bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 allow_attachment_display
     If this option is on, users will be able to view attachments from their browser, if their browser supports the attachment's MIME type.
 If this option is off, users are forced to download attachments, even if the browser is able to display them.

-    If you do not trust your users (e.g. if your Bugzilla is public), you should either leave this option off, or configure and set the :param:`attachment_base` parameter (see below).
+    If you do not trust your users (e.g. if your Bugzilla is public), you should either leave this option off, or configure and set the attachment_base localconfig variable.
 Untrusted users may upload attachments that could be potentially damaging if viewed directly in the browser.

-attachment_base
-    When the :param:`allow_attachment_display` parameter is on, it is possible for a malicious attachment to steal your cookies or perform an attack on Bugzilla using your credentials.

-    If you would like additional security on attachments to avoid this, set this parameter to an alternate URL for your Bugzilla that is not the same as :param:`urlbase` or :param:`sslbase`.
-That is, a different domain name that resolves to this exact same Bugzilla installation.

-    Note that if you have set the :param:`cookiedomain` parameter, you should set :param:`attachment_base` to use a domain that would not be matched by :param:`cookiedomain`.

-    For added security, you can insert ``%bugid%`` into the URL, which will be replaced with the ID of the current bug that the attachment is on, when you access an attachment.
-This will limit attachments to accessing only other attachments on the same bug.
-Remember, though, that all those possible domain names (such as 1234.your.domain.com) must point to this same Bugzilla instance.
-To set this up you need to investigate wildcard DNS.

 allow_attachment_deletion
     If this option is on, administrators will be able to delete the contents